Prakat1307/github-demo/README.md

 # github-demo
-this is my first github repository
+This is my first github repository
+Author-Prakat gupta